onlinesandy/laravel_flickr_gallery/README.md

 # Laravel URL Shortener

-This contains the application code for the  Laravel URL Shortener.
+This contains the application code for the  Laravel Flickr Gallery using Flickr API.
 	The app is build on top of [Laravel framework](http://laravel.com/docs) which runs on the LAMP stack.